Consequences of Plagiarism: Why Copy-Paste Isn’t Worth It

 Academic Consequences of Plagiarism

-• Failing the entire class, which means repeating it or losing credits altogether.
+• Failing the class, forcing you to retake it or lose credits

-• Suspension or, in extreme cases, expulsion from school.
+• Suspension or, in severe cases, expulsion from school

 Legal Consequences of Plagiarism